View full guide »

 Books and records

 Persons carrying on business in Canada must maintain books and records regarding their Canadian operations at a Canadian place of business - or otherwise make them available for audit by the CRA.
 Although the CRA's audit powers are not unlimited, the CRA has the power to make broad and probing requests for documents and information in the context of an audit.
 Failure to comply with such a request may lead the CRA to seek a compliance order from the Federal Court, and failing to comply with such an order may result in a conviction for contempt of court.
-As well, failing to supply requested documents and information may result in such documents and information being inadmissible in the defense of an assessment for tax.
+As well, failing to supply requested documents and information may result in such documents and information being inadmissible in the defense of an assessment for tax in certain circumstances.

 b.
 Taxable Canadian property